xgdsmileboy/SWING-SWT-Transformation/README.txt

 If you have any question you can contact me at xgd_smileboy@163.com

-And if you have any good idear I'll be very glad to exchange with you.
+And if you have any good idear I'll be very glad to exchange idears with you.